-- Market-related information is used to derive assumptions in respect of investment returns, discount rates used in calculating contract holder liabilities and renewal expense inflation. - These assumptions take into account the notional long-term asset mix backing each liability type and are suitably adjusted for tax and investment expenses. - For non-profit annuity and guaranteed endowment business, yields of appropriate duration from an appropriate market-related yield curve as at the valuation date are used to discount expected cash flows at each duration.
-The yield curve used is based on fixed or CPI-linked risk-free securities and, depending on the nature of the corresponding liability, adjusted for credit and liquidity spreads of the assets actually held in the underlying portfolio. - For other business, a single gilt rate from the government bond yield curve is used, corresponding to the average discounted mean term of the contract liabilities, and rounded to the nearest 10 basis points. - Investment returns for other asset classes are set as follows: - Equity rate: gilt rate + 3.5% (2015: + 3.5%) - Property rate: gilt rate + 1.0% (2015: + 1.0%) - Corporate bonds: gilt rate + 0.5% (2015: + 0.5%) - Cash rate: gilt rate 1.0% (2015: 1.0%) - An inflation rate of 7.4% p.a. for ZAR denominated business was used to project future renewal expenses (2015: 6.8% p.a.).
-This inflation rate was derived by deducting the assumed long-term real return of 1.8% (2015: 1.8%) from the risk-free rate.
-The assumed long-term real yield is based on the 10-year real return on CPI-linked government bonds with considerable smoothing applied to limit the volatility of this assumption. - A rate of 8.4% p.a.
-(2015: 7.8% p.a.) was used for MMI Group Limited Retail business by adding an allowance for book shrinkage of 1.0% p.a.
-(2015: 1.0% p.a.).
+- Market-related information is used to derive assumptions in respect of investment returns, discount rates used in calculating contract holder liabilities and renewal expense inflation. - These assumptions take into account the notional long-term asset mix backing each liability type and are suitably adjusted for tax and investment expenses. - Yields of appropriate duration from an appropriate market-related yield curve as at the valuation date are used to discount expected cash flows at each duration.
+The yield curve used is based on fixed or CPI-linked risk-free securities and, depending on the nature of the corresponding liability, adjusted for credit and liquidity spreads of the assets actually held in the underlying portfolio. - Investment returns for other asset classes are set as follows: - Equity rate: gilt rate + 3.5% (2016: + 3.5%) - Property rate: gilt rate + 1.0% (2016: + 1.0%) - Corporate bonds: gilt rate + 0.5% (2016: + 0.5%) - Cash rate: gilt rate 1.0% (2016: 1.0%) - An inflation rate of 6.0% p.a. for ZAR denominated business was used to project future renewal expenses over the planning horizon (3 years) whereafter the inflation rate is derived from market inputs as the difference between nominal and real yields across the term structure of these curves.
+An additional 1% expense inflation is assumed in respect of retail businesses within the Momentum Retail segment to reflect the impact of the runoff of the closed books. - The main best-estimate assumptions, gross of tax, used in the valuation are:

-2016 2015 The main best-estimate assumptions, gross of tax, used in the valuation are: Gilt rate - risk-free investment return 9.2% 8.6% Assumed investment return for individual smoothed bonus business 11.4% 10.8% Renewal expense inflation 7.4% 6.8%
+2017 2016 Gilt rate - risk-free investment return 9.4% 9.2% Assumed investment return for individual smoothed bonus business 11.6% 11.4% Renewal expense inflation 6.8% 7.4%